 On November 13th 2019 just after the Full Moon and a lucky Jupiter transit, I took a pregnancy test and got a positive!
 It felt different.
 It felt good.
 This was the beginning of our parenthood journey.

 I write this article to let you know there is more to the fertility story and it can be found in your birth chart.
 I will be posting part two with more information on how astrology can help you on your conception journey.
 AND a little something myself and fertility coach, Kate Potvin have in the works.
 Stay tuned…

 Make sure to read part two of this blog series.

 love & light,

 It is simple and free to go online and generate your own birth chart.
 I have created a step-by-step guide on how to do so.
-This is a great resource that I wanted to share with you all!

 Follow these steps to get your free birth chart: